ishansaraswat/MIT6.001x/README.md

 # MIT6.001x
-Solutions to MIT's 6.001x on edX
+Solutions to MIT's 6.001x: Introduction to Computer Science and Programming Using Python on edX